GustavoFri/GustavoFri.github.io/_pages/readingnotes.md

 Preface
 ===

-I walked in the palace of advanced Math in July, 2020.
-But I made these notes since Winter, 2021 when I was reading *Topology* by *Munkres* and *Algebra* by *Hungerford*.
-At that time where I finished the learning of Linear Algerbra and Mathematics Analysis, I didn't think learning MATH is a big deal.
-Whereas, the concepts and theorems in these two books hit me hard.
-I began to imitate *Kunihiko Kodaira* and look for my own method to learn MATH.
-These notes really do me a solid.
+In July 2020, I walked into the realm of advanced MATH.
+However, it wasn't until I read *Topology* by *Munkres* and *Algebra* by *Hungerford* during the winter of 2021, after completing my studies in Linear Algebra and Mathematical Analysis, that I realized it's overwhelming.
+The concepts and theorems in these books proved to be challenging, prompting me to take inspiration from *Kunihiko Kodaira* and develop my own approach to learning MATH.
+In fact, these notes have been incredibly helpful in solidifying my understanding.

 *Conformal Invariance of 2D Lattice Models*
 ===